amrs96/open62541_Validation/planning/backlog/productbacklog.md

       information was encountered in processing of the select clauses
     - The size and order of the list matches the size and order of the elements in the selectClauses request parameter

+-EventQueueOverflowEventType:
+    - If Events are lost, an Event of the type EventQueueOverflowEventType is placed in the queue.
+    - This Event is generated when the first Event has to be discarded on a MonitoredItem subscribing for Events
+    - It is put into the Queue of the
+      MonitoredItem in addition to the size of the Queue defined for this MonitoredItem without discarding any other Event

 - EventQueueOverflowEventType Events
     - to control information to the client
     - only get published to MonitoredItems that produced the event